 BLOGS

 Maintaining a comfortable home starts with one simple but often overlooked task: checking your AC filter.
 If you’ve ever wondered how often to change HVAC filter units, you’re not alone.
 Many people wait until they see dust building up around the vents, but waiting that long can lead to poor indoor air quality and higher energy bills.
 Regular furnace filter maintenance is the key to keeping your HVAC system running smoothly.
 In this guide, we’ll break down the ideal HVAC air filter replacement schedule and explain why following this schedule can make a big difference in your home’s comfort.
+Poor filter maintenance can also affect HVAC Static Pressure, forcing your system to work harder than necessary.

 Why Regular HVAC Filter Changes Matter